 Put student loan payments on hold if you have other debts

-You should probably pay off high interest, credit card, personal loan and overdraft debt before you look at student loan repayments.
-The interest on these bank products compounds quickly if you don’t, and the amount owed can spiral upwards.
-Student debt is interest free if you live in New Zealand.
-Create a payment plan, or get help from the local budget advice centre.
+Because student debt is interest free if you live in New Zealand, it’s a good idea to concentrate on paying off any other high-interest debt first, such as credit card, personal loan and overdraft debt.
+The interest on these bank products compounds quickly if you don’t, and the amount owed can spiral upwards, so create a payment plan, or get help from a budget advice centre.
 While you’re at it, check that you’re getting the best value from your credit card and personal loan products, and not paying any unnecessary fees.

 Have a look at low-interest rate credit cards, currently on Canstar NZ’s database, based on a spend of $3000 per month: